 You can select a database type from the drop down type menu to see a subset of resources in that category.

-For example, you may want to focus on news, official publications or reference works databases
+For example, you may want to focus on images, news or official publications databases, etc.

 Research material can be drawn from a wide range of different types of information.
 You may wish to use specialist sources such as news items, statistical data, archival and audiovisual materials.